Collyz/Notepad/README.md

 # Notepad
-A customizable notepad build using java.
+A customizable notepad built using java.

 A working .jar file currently exists in the /Code folder
  - Customizations Current: